HatchApps/xavier-help/focus.md

 up to three days after the due date, after which we will stop reminding you in the Daily Digest.

-The Daily Digest email can be turned on and off in your User Settings area, which can be accessed by clicking on your user avatar in the top right of Xavier.
-Alternatively, to access your user settings in Xavier, you can [click here.](https://app.xavier-analytics.com/settings)
+The Daily Digest email can be turned on and off in your User Settings area, which can be accessed by clicking on your user avatar in the top right of Precision.
+Alternatively, to access your user settings in Precision, you can [click here.](https://app.xavier-analytics.com/settings)